Necessity of Superposition of Macroscopically Distinct States for Quantum Computational Speedup: Evolution of Quantum Correlations in Grover's Quantum Search Algorithm

 \subsection{Results of simulation for $M=2$}

-When $M=2$, the result of Sec.~\ref{sec:M=Poly(L)} indicates that $p=2$ for most states in the Grover iteration processes whereas $p$ of the {\em final} state depends on the nature of the solutions.
-Figure \ref{GroverM=2} illustrates this clearly, where we have plotted evolution of $e_{\rm max}$ for two cases, $p=2$ (profile 1) and $p=1$ (profile 2) for the final state.
+When $M=2$, the result in \S\ref{sec:M=Poly(L)} indicates that $p=2$ for most states in the Grover iteration processes whereas $p$ of the {\em final} state depends on the nature of the solutions.
+Figure \ref{GroverM=2} shows this clearly, where we have plotted the evolution of $e_{\rm max}$ in two cases, i.e., $p=2$ (profile 1) and $p=1$ (profile 2) for the final state.
+For $|\psi_{\lceil R/2 \rceil} \rangle$, $|\psi_{\lceil R/3 \rceil} \rangle$ and $|\psi_{\lceil R/4 \rceil} \rangle$, on the other hand, we obtain results similar to those in Fig.~\ref{maxfluG} in both cases.
+Hence, $p=2$ for these states.
+This result visualizes how our extended conjecture holds when $M \geq 2$.